rafde/react-hook-use-action/README.md

 				} = payload;

 				if (Number.isSafeInteger(count)) {
-					// prevent replaceInitial if count is not a safe integer return;
+					// prevent updateInitial if count is not a safe integer return;
 				}